 The Intentional Dynamics of TESOL is a monograph that I am co-authoring with Juup Stelma (University of Manchester).
-The book is under contract, and will appear in De Gruyter’s Trends in Applied Linguistics series.
-We expect that it will be published in mid-2021.
+The book is under contract, and we expect that it will be published in early 2022.

 In the book, we aim to provide an accessible introduction to intentionality, a concept we have been developing in a number of our publications over the last decade.
 We conceptualise intentionality as a type of driving force that shapes behaviour of individual and collective entities in language education.